Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Further Analysis and Discussion

-In terms of the limitations, we have two major types of limitations.
-The first is in terms of limitations of the model and the training data - since the model is based on pre-trained BERT model which is generic and cannot capture the essence of Hindu philosophy that features Sanskrit terms that are difficult to be translated.
-We note that there are a number of BERT specific models, for different domains such as Med-BERT for medicine \cite{rasmy2021med} and legal-BERT for law \cite{chalkidis2020legal}.
+We have two major limitations of the proposed framework.
+The first major limitation is in terms of the model and the training data, since the model is based on pre-trained BERT model which is generic and cannot capture the essence of Hindu philosophy.
+We note that there are specific Sanskrit terms that are difficult to translate.
+There are a number of BERT specific models, for different domains such as Med-BERT for medicine \cite{rasmy2021med} and Legal-BERT for law \cite{chalkidis2020legal}.
 In the case of philosophy, we do not have any pre-trained model for masked language modelling.
-Our application is unique, and hence a philosophy BERT based on western philosophy will not suffice.
-We would need a pre-trained Hindu philosophy BERT model to capture the essence and specific words such as \textit{Brahman, avatar, karma, bhagwan, Vishnu, maya, viraat roopa, and dharma}.
-Once the key terms are recognised, our pre-processing of the respective texts will not be crude where we simply change the words to English without considering the context.
+Our application is unique, and hence a BERT-based on western philosophy will not suffice.
+We would need a pre-trained BERT model for Hindu philosophy in order to capture the essence and specific words such as \textit{Brahman, avatar, karma, bhagwan, Vishnu, maya, viraat roopa, and dharma}.
+Once the key terms are recognised, pre-processing of the respective texts will not be crude where we simply change the words to English without considering the context.
 We need to note that the English language is heavily influenced by the concept of God in Abrahamic religions (Christianity, Judian and Islam); hence, the term God has a specific meaning which is in contrast to equivalent concepts such as Brahman or Vishnu.
-The Abrahmic notion of God refers to the creator who is not part of the universe \cite{van2008nature}, but can control the universe and lives of the mortals with rewards and punishment.
+The Abrahmic notion of God refers to the creator who is not part of the universe \cite{van2008nature}, but can control the universe and controls the mortals (humans) with rewards and punishment.
 The Hindu definition of God is entirely different \cite{vivekananda1937essentials}, where the creator and the creation are seen as the same.
-Hindu philosophy views the creation featuring two major aspects; i.e consciousness (purusha) which is depicted by the male Gods such as Brahma and nature and matter; nature (prakrati) which is depicted by their consorts, the Goddesses such as Saraswati, Parvati and Laxmi.
+Hindu philosophy views the creation featuring two major aspects; i.e consciousness (Purusha) which is depicted by the male Gods such as Brahma and nature and matter; nature (Prakrati) which is depicted by their consorts, the Goddesses such as Saraswati, Parvati and Laxmi.